mslinn/jekyll_plugin_support/README.md

 # `jekyll_plugin_support` [![Gem Version](https://badge.fury.io/rb/jekyll_plugin_support.svg)](https://badge.fury.io/rb/jekyll_plugin_support)

-`Jekyll_plugin_support` is a Ruby gem that facilitates writing and testing Jekyll plugins.
+`Jekyll_plugin_support` is a Ruby gem that provides a framework for writing and testing Jekyll plugins.

 `Jekyll_plugin_support` can be used to create simple Jekyll plugins in the `_plugins/` directory of your Jekyll project, or gem-based Jekyll plugins.